quiglec/leaflink-interview/README.md

 ## Installation
 In order to run successfully, Redshift must allow inbound traffic from the environment where leaflink_s3_to_redshift.py is being run.
 Additionally, the Redshift cluster must have IAM and role to read from the S3 bucket containing impressions and clicks data.

+impressions_jsonpath.json and clicks_jsonpath.json files must each be uploaded to S3 for reference by COPY commands.

 The config.ini file must be updated with environment the values specific to your environment.
 Below are details on what values are required in each field.

 #### Redshift